FireZenk/tvsquared-collector-android/README.md

 When integrating to your own code, the only file you actually need to include is "src/com/tvsquared/TVSquaredCollector.java".
 All others are part of the sample application code.

+To use the sample, you will need to change the <COLLECTORHOSTNAME> and <COLLECTORSITEID> in "src/com/tvsquared/sample/SampleActivity.java" to the values as described on our website.